Dewiiid/3ds-homebrew-browser/README.md

 Presently, the server's source is not yet available, but if you would like your app to show up in the browser, please send an email to zeta0134@darknovagames.com.
-Similarly, if you've added an app and would like to remove it, please send an email to the same address stating that.
+We may add apps that are licensed with GPL or other distribution-friendly licensing automatically; if it's popular and announced publically, we'll probably add it for you.
+If you would like your app removed or some detail about its listing changed, don't hesitate to contact us.

 ## Warning - this is early stage software!